bsmg/beat-saber-community-wiki/beginners-guide.md

 ## Installer
 The mod repository ModSaber has shut down, and lolPants has left a [message](https://www.modsaber.org/) on the site explaining the situation.

-The [BeatSaber Mod Manager](https://github.com/beat-saber-modding-group/BeatSaberModInstaller/releases/latest) has been modified to use our new mods repository, [BeatMods](https://beatmods.com/)!

 **Run the game at least once** before trying to mod the game!
 This applies to reinstalling your game too.

+The [BeatSaber Mod Manager](https://github.com/beat-saber-modding-group/BeatSaberModInstaller/releases/latest) has been modified to use our new mods repository, [BeatMods](https://beatmods.com/)!
+Simply check off the mods you want to be installed, and they'll be downloaded to `IPA/Pending` until you launch the game.
+If there are any permission errors, try running the application in admin mode.

 If it didn't seem to work, see the [support page](support#1-4-no-mods-in-game).